 The power shifted because not only is the market packed but also there is no way to get lost on the internet.
 A buyer can find the complete lifecycle of systems by just searching it up.
 In general, the role of procurement in organizations is changing from a primary negotiation and finance-centric role to a strategic enabler, bringing new technologies, workflows, and best practices into corporate scaling.

-Why the SaaS procurement solution?
+Why should you use a SaaS procurement solution?

 1. Seamless integration